hyperledger-labs/perun-node/CONTRIBUTING.md

 contribution contains code under the copyright of a third party, document its origin, license, and copyright holders.

+### Maintain Copyright holder / Contributor list

+Each contributor is responsible for identifying themselves in the [NOTICE](NOTICE) file, the project's list of copyright holders and authors.
+Please add the respective information corresponding to the Signed-off-by tag as part of your first pull request.

+If you are a developer who is authorized to contribute to DST on behalf of your employer, then add your company / organization to the list of copyright holders in the [NOTICE](NOTICE) file.
+As author of a corporate contribution you can also add your name and corporate email address as in the Signed-off-by tag.

 ### Sign the CLA and sign your work

 We believe that if successful the DST project should move to a neutral